hugzsoubrier/hugzsoubrier/README.md

 _I want to use data analytics tools to support, improve and facilitate the workflow of epidemiology on the field especially in the context of Humanitarian emergencies and Response to Outbreaks._

-- 🔬 I'm initially trained in Microbiology (BSc, Imperial College London) and Epidemiology & Control of Infectious Diseases (MSc, LSHTM)
+- 🔬 I'm initially trained in Microbiology (BSc, Imperial College London) and Control of Infectious Diseases (MSc, LSHTM)

 - 🦇 I have a strong interest for Viral Hemorrhagic fevers and Field Epidemiology